jevois/jevois-sdk/jevois-build/microsd-readme.txt

 - create an empty file BOOT:nousbsd if you wish to not enable the microSD-over-USB feature for some reason.

-- create an empty file BOOT:nousbsdauto if you wish to not automatically export microSD JEVOIS partition over USB for some reason.
+- create an empty file BOOT:usbsdauto if you wish to automatically export microSD JEVOIS partition over USB as soon as JeVois starts.

+- create an empty file BOOT:serialtty if you wish to get a login prompt on the 4-pin hardware serial port instead of the JeVois console.

+- create an empty file BOOT:usbserialtty if you wish to get a login prompt on the serial-over-USB port instead of the JeVois console.
+Has no effect if BOOT:nousbserial is also present.